Cycling: Why You Should Get Back on the Bike

-And if you’re in need of a snack while you’re on the road, look no further than a TREK bar!
+And if you’re in need of a snack while you’re on the road, then buy a TREK bar!
 Our TREK Protein Bars are the perfect post cycle snack or if you need to power up before a big ride, why not choose our TREK Protein Power Bars to keep you going for longer.

 - Cycling is great for your heart – according to a study carried out by the British Medical Association, cycling 20 miles a week reduces the potential to develop heart disease by 50%!
 So even if you cycle your commute, you’re well on your way to living a healthier life.

 - Cycling is also good for your brain – in the same way you can train your muscles, you can train your brain.
 Increased blood flow to the brain makes it work better as you’re feeding it with more oxygen!

 - Regular cycling improves coordination and agility – like with anything, practice makes perfect!
 Balancing on a bike takes effort, even if you don’t notice it meaning that in time, you’re sure to improve.

 - Low-impact exercise – putting too much pressure on your joints can lead to problems later on in life.
 But cycling puts no pressure on your knees or ankles like running does making it the best option if you’re looking to take it easy on your joints.